-Must reply by (date): \\\\\ No set date: X Must reply by May 1 or within \\\\\ weeks if notified thereafter Other: \\\\\
+Must reply by (date):

+No set date: $\underline{\mathbf{X}}$

+Must reply by May 1 or within weeks if notified thereafter

+Other:

-Deadline for housing deposit (MMDD): 0901 Amount of housing deposit: \$225 Refundable if student does not enroll? \\\\Yes, in full \\\\No
+Deadline for housing deposit (MMDD): 0901

+Amount of housing deposit: \$225

+Refundable if student does not enroll?

+Yes, in full

+X Yes, in part

+No

 C18.
-Deferred admission: Does your institution allow students to postpone enrollment after admission? ∑ Yes □ No
+Deferred admission: Does your institution allow students to postpone enrollment after admission?

-If yes, maximum period of postponement: One year and then the student must reapply
+Yes 🗌 No If yes, maximum period of postponement: One year and then the student must reapply including application fee and documentation

 C19.
-Early admission of high school students: Does your institution allow high school students to enroll as full-time, first-time, first-year (freshman) students one year or more before high school graduation?
+Early admission of high school students: Does your institution allow high school students to enroll as full-time, firsttime, first-year (freshman) students one year or more before high school graduation? 🖂 No